pr0xh4ck/up-to-date/README.md

 Hi, This content is for Security Researcher, Hacker, Bug Bounty Hunter, Penetration Tester..
 This content is to increase your knowledge and skill as well.
-So Share your knowledge like this because knowledge is power
+So Share your knowledge like this because knowledge is power.